Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 Bindy Cummings (B.Ed hons) is a teacher and a GymbaROO early childhood neuro-developmental consultant.
 She is the Editor of GymbaROO’s First Steps magazine, digital articles and media.

-All images from GymbaROO’s free online BabyROO series: Active Babies Smart Kids
+All images from GymbaROO-KindyROO’s online series of baby classes: Active Babies Smart Kids